natewinck/surfstat/README.md

 - Add frontside form checking
 - Hit enter for forms to submit
 - Restrict "What's Happening Lately?" to 2 weeks and up to ~10 entries
+- Initial setup step-by-step process (and can choose MySQL, SQLite, or PostgreSQL)
+- Email to Groups

 AJAX
 ----